Skip to main content

 And Progressive won’t consider insuring a home with PEX plumbing if that home was built before 2011.

 Progressive isn’t the answer to all insurance problems, though no carrier is.
 But for those weird little things that could and often do go wrong, Progressive either builds in coverage or allows you to purchase them separately.
-Having the option to spend a little extra for increased protection is a critical factor for many people, and it might be for you as well.
+Having the option to spend a little extra for increased coverage is a critical factor for many people, and it might be for you as well.

 Not all insurers offer such sweeping policy upgrades.